US Taxes for Expats Living in Ireland

 - Failure to report income to the IRS.

 Unfortunately, there can be negative financial consequences to covered expatriate status.
 For example, any gifts or bequests you make to US residents are generally subject to a debilitating 40% tax liability.

-The IRS’ OVDP Program: Do You Need to File an FBAR?
+The IRS’ Streamlined Procedure.
+Do You Need to File an FBAR?